chrisleekr/binance-trading-bot/README.md

 ## Environment Parameters

-Use environment parameter to adjust parameters.
-Checkout `/config/custom-environment-variables.json`
+Use environment parameters to adjust parameters.
+Check `/config/custom-environment-variables.json` to see list of available environment parameters.

+Or use frontend setting to adjust values after launching the bot.
+Note that if you restart bot, it will reset frontend adjusted value from frontend.

 ## How to use